q-viper/q-viper.github.io/_posts/2020-08-11-gesture-based-visually-writing-system-make-a-visual-user-interface.md

 * Finally make that attached image `uint8`, because OpenCV expects this so.

 ## Create ROI for VUI on frame
 Lets take codes from previous blog and work here.
 So we have total 8 icons, we want to divide the total of ROI made for VUI on 8 vertical parts.
-What i mean is i will divide the ROI parts on equal 8 parts and each parts will be for individual icons.
+What I mean is I will divide the ROI parts on equal 8 parts and each parts will be for individual icons.
 First let me update the code little bit.
 I am going to wrap everthing under a method here.
 Method named `run_system` will wrap everything.
 Below code performs the drawing of ROI for GUI. <b>Note that the code below is little bit modified version of previous blog's.</b>